EL519 & PL519 passive-grid 400W linear HF amplifier

 • This amplifier was stable and build without a parasitic suppressor in the tank circuit.
 If any instability occurs fit a suppressor.

-Damping can be achieved by paralleling the hairpin circuit inductor with a non-inductive resistor and by making the inductor from resistive material.
+Damping can be achieved by paralleling the hairpin circuit inductor with a non-inductive resistor and by making the inductor from poorly conductive metal.
 A mat surface rather than a polished surface may provide sufficient surface resistance.
-The resistive component need often be no more than a nickel alloy wire/strip or tinned copper wire/strip with a DC resistive value of a fraction of an ohm.
+The resistive component need often be no more than a nickel alloy wire/strip or tinned copper wire/strip with a DC resistive value of a fraction of one ohm.
 If you use 1 - 2 mm diameter tinned copper wire, it will have sufficient skin resistance for VHF.
 Cut off a 12 cm long piece of wire and bend it around a piece of pipe 25 mm od., solder a lug on each end.